Hi! I'm fir moon.

 I know now that quite the opposite is true; my own experiences of trauma and healing have deepened my capacity to extend empathy, non-judgement, and self-determination to myself and all who may cross my path.

-I continue to walk my healing path alongside each of you and our community. ongoing learning is deeply important to me as a lifelong learner, as well as a practitioner. in 2022, I will be focusing on one of my favourite areas; deepening my understanding of somatic (body-based) healing practices.
-I will specifically be trained in facilitating yoga practices designed for survivors seeking gentle trauma release.
+I continue to walk my healing path alongside each of you and our community. ongoing learning is deeply important to me as a lifelong learner, as well as a practitioner.

 it is my greatest joy to walk this path alongside fellow survivors and those on a mental health journey. led by my heart, I offer my learnings and extend the invitation to you...